-John Lewis’ innovative Better Jobs programme aims to improve worker conditions and job satisfaction for the people who make our products.
+John Lewis’ innovative Better Jobs programme aims to improve worker conditions and job satisfaction for the people who make our products and provide our services.
 As a co-owned business we are driven by our values and belief in doing the right thing; the objective of Better Jobs is to encourage and support our suppliers to do the same within their own organisations.

 Standard factory auditing processes only give a snapshot of working conditions at a particular moment in time but doesn't necessarily lead to long term improvements and behaviour change.
 We want to encourage meaningful and sustainable positive behaviour change within our supply base, and so, in 2019, we launched the Better Jobs programme with suppliers in the UK who produce John Lewis own-brand products.

-- Voice - We want the people who make our products to be empowered to voice their opinions, ideas and concerns.
+- Voice - We want the people who make our products and provide our services to be empowered to voice their opinions, ideas and concerns.

-- Growth - We want the people who make our products to have the opportunity to progress.
+- Growth - We want the people who make our products and provide our services to have the opportunity to progress.

-- Reward - We want people who make our products to be appropriately rewarded through pay, benefits and recognition.
+- Reward - We want people who make our products and provide our services to be appropriately rewarded through pay, benefits and recognition.

-- Security - We want the people who make our products to have security within their role.
+- Security - We want the people who make our products and provide our services to have security within their role.

-- Job design - We want the people who make our products to feel a sense of autonomy within their role.
+- Job design - We want the people who make our products and provide our services to feel a sense of autonomy within their role.

-- Respect - We want the people who make our products to feel respected by others.
+- Respect - We want the people who make our products and provide our services to feel respected by others.

-- Health and wellbeing - We want the people who make our products to feel well and safe.
+- Health and wellbeing - We want the people who make our products and provide our services to feel well and safe.

 Through an online portal, our suppliers can access guidance and dedicated resources on the framework and employees can complete a survey on their day-to-day experience of the workplace, including their opinion of what makes a good job.
 Using the responses, our suppliers determine which improvements they should prioritise and we help them to track their improvement progress year-on-year.